62 AW honors MLK with pop-up museum

+“It’s always important to highlight Dr. Martin Luther King Jr. and the Civil Rights Movement,” Bryant said.
+“If recent events are any indication, the struggle for equal and civil rights is ongoing.
+We as a people and society have come far, however we still have a long way to go.

+“Our hope is that through our efforts, others may learn and understand the importance and significance of the actions of the men, women and children of the Civil Rights Movement,” she continued.
+“Not only how important it was back then, but also the parallels to the events going on today.”

-Patrons view the Wall of Leaders exhibit at the 62nd Airlift Wing’s Martin Luther King Jr. (MLK) and Civil Rights Movement (CRM) Pop-Up Museum at Joint Base Lewis-McChord, Wash., Jan.
-13, 2021.
-The museum features displays highlighting Dr. King and other key players in the movement, such as Emmett Till, a 14-year-old African-American boy whose death sparked the CRM; Malcolm X and the Black Panthers; the Little Rock Nine; and a Wall of Leaders display.
-(U.S. Air Force photo by Senior Airman Tryphena Mayhugh)
+The museum also highlights many other key players in the civil rights movement, such as Emmett Till, a 14-year-old African-American boy whose death sparked the movement; Malcolm X and the Black Panthers; the Little Rock Nine; and a Wall of Leaders display.

+“We chose to add the civil rights movement as a whole because although Dr. King may have been the most familiar face and voice, the success of this movement also depended on the sacrifice and commitment of many other individuals and organizations to bring about change,” Braithwaite said.

+The 15-person team who created the pop-up museum devoted more than 150 hours of research, 225 hours of graphic design and 50 hours of planning the layout and set up to complete the museum.

 |Date Taken: